dineshshan10/de_kickstarter/0-bootstrapping/README.md

 ### Login into Postgres Database

 1. Go to http://localhost:5050
+2. Login using
+   1. email: postgres@postgres.com
+   2. password: postgres
-1. Add new Server
+3. Add new Server
-1. Give a connection name in **General** tab
+4. Give a connection name in **General** tab
-1. Fill below details in **Connection** tab
+5. Fill below details in **Connection** tab
    1. host: host.docker.internal
    2. port: 5432
    3. database: postgres
    4. username: postgres
    5. password: postgres
-1. Navigate to the tables and find the imported tables
+6. Navigate to the tables and find the imported tables

 ## Docker Commans to Debug